RubixML/ML/README.md

 ```

 ### Softsign
-A function that squashes the output of a neuron to + or - 1 from 0.
-In other words, the output is between -1 and 1.
+A function that squashes the input smoothly between -1 and 1.

 ##### Sigmoidal